Just like interval meters, smart meters record how much electricity is used every 30 minutes.

 Smart meters may also send the information directly to your poles and wires company.
 We also receive that data as your electricity retailer.

 Given that smart meters can be read remotely, they do not require a meter reader from your local poles and wires company (Distributor) to visit your property to collect data – this also means no ‘estimated bills’ due to meter readers not being able to access your property.

-If you are in VIC, you can find out more information on smart meters including how you can access the information about your electricity usage by visiting the Victorian Government’s Department of State Development, Business and Innovation website.
+If you are in VIC, you can find out more information on smart meters including how you can access the information about your electricity usage by visiting the Department of Environment, Land, Water and Planning website.